gsudre/lab_notes/142-fixing_methylation_analysis.md

 ```

 So, we have a few candidates for FDR < .05.
 That's good.
 I do want to re-run
-everything using 10K permutations and creating the outputs ust in case.
+everything using 10K permutations and creating the outputs just in case.

 ```bash
 # bw